Business AspectsMarketingVacation Rental Owners

 You’re not looking to directly name yourself after a location here; for example, if you have a ski lodge in Altasch, Altasch Lodge will not excite a sense of curiosity.
 ‘Witch’s Rest’ however, sounds far more exciting and unusual and catches one’s eye.
 It also draws on an annual Witch’s ski race that takes place in Altasch in honor of a Swiss folktale.

 By engaging with the surrounding culture and the locale of your property, naming your property can be educational and fun.
+Your name gives away the your vibes; check out the below slides to find out what is the best name for your property!

 Any property can ooze character simply from an effective name.
 By establishing a ‘vibe’ or a mood from the get-go, you also benefit from customers feeling attuned to the property.